phalcon-orphanage/docs/en/application-micro.md

     )
 ```

-Using this simple change in implementation, all handlers remain uninstantiated until requested by a caller.
+Using this simple change in implementation, all handlers remain non instantiated until requested by a caller.
 Therefore whenever a caller requests `/invoices/get/2`, our application will instantiate the `InvoicesController` and call the `get` method in it.
 Our application now uses less resources than before.

 #### Not found (404)
 Any route that has not been matched in our [Phalcon\Mvc\Micro][mvc-micro] application will cause it to try and execute the handler defined with the `notFound` method.
 Similar to other http methods (`get`, `post` etc.), you can register a handler in the `notFound` method which can be any callable PHP function.